Realmuto, Phils rally past Astros in 10 to open World Series

 Down 5-0 early against Astros ace Justin Verlander, the Phillies became the first team in 20 years to overcome a five-run deficit to win a World Series game.

 They can thank Castellanos for getting the chance.
-Known much more for his bat than glove, he rushed in to make a terrific grab on Jeremy Pena’s blooper with two outs in the ninth inning and a runner on second.
+Known much more for his bat than glove, he rushed in to make a game-saving grab on Jeremy Peña’s blooper with two outs in the ninth inning and a runner on second.

+“All in all, it was a great game, a great come from behind victory, and it just showed the resilience of the club again and how tough they are and they just never quit,” Phillies manager Rob Thomson said.

-Realmuto, who hit a tying, two-run double in the fifth off Verlander, completed the comeback when he led off the 10th by sending a fastball from Luis Garcia into the seats in right field.
+Realmuto, who hit a tying, two-run double in the fifth off Verlander, completed the comeback when he led off the 10th by sending a fastball from Luis García into the seats.

+Realmuto hoped for the best as he saw right fielder Kyle Tucker pursuing the ball.

+“Once I saw him running back to the wall, I was thinking in my head, ‘Oh, please just don’t catch it, just don’t catch it.’”

 Houston had a chance in the 10th when Alex Bregman doubled with one out.
 After Yuli Gurriel drew a two-out walk, David Robertson bounced a wild pitch that put runners on second and third.